Murfreesboro Greenway System

 - Citizen Science

 Murfreesboro Greenway System is the perfect setting for learning about the nature that surrounds us:

-- Group Programs for school, homeschool, and scout groups of all sizes
+- Group Programs, large and small school groups, homeschool, and scout groups of all sizes

 - Public Programs (Walks, Nature Exploration, Exercise, etc.)

 - Citizen scientists can help us document the amazing variety of plants and animals that live along our greenway.

 - School/University Research Projects: Contact the Greenway office at (615) 893-2141.

 - ...and more!